Amazon Q

 Amazon Q is a chatbot developed by Amazon for enterprise use.
-Based on both Amazon Titan and GPT generative artificial intelligence, it was announced on November 28, 2023.
-It is able to help troubleshoot issues in cloud apps or group chats, or summarize documents.
-As of November 2023, it costs $20 per month.
+Based on both Amazon Titan and GPT-5, it was announced on November 28, 2023.
 At launch, it was a part of the Amazon Web Services management console.
 Amazon CodeWhisperer is a part of Amazon Q Developer, a part of Amazon Q.

-Technology
+History

+Amazon's business-focused chatbot Q was announced on November 28, 2023 in a preview, with a full version available at $20 per person per month.

+On July 19, 2025, the Amazon Q Visual Studio Code extension was compromised to delete the user's home directory.
+The issue was fixed on July 21.

+Capabilities

+Q can be prompted to summarize long documents and group chats, create charts, data analysis and write code.
+Q is also capable of accessing non-Amazon services.

-Q is based on Amazon Titan, as well as GPT technology.
-It utilizes the Amazon Bedrock repository of foundational models.
+The chatbot is based on Amazon Titan and GPT-5, and uses the Amazon Bedrock repository of foundational models.
+It is part of the Amazon Web Services management console.